slawr/kuksa-can-provider/doc/configuration.md

 1. Set the a path to a dumpfile e.g. candump.log in the config file `config/dbc_feeder.ini` or use the argument --dumpfile to use a different dumpfile

-2. Start the kuksa val server or the databroker, for further infomation see [Using kuksa-val-server](#using-kuksa-val-server) or [Using kuksa-databroker](#using-kuksa-databroker).
+2. Start the northbound client, for further infomation see [Using kuksa-val-server](#using-kuksa-val-server), [Using kuksa-databroker](#using-kuksa-databroker) or [Using Apache IoTDB or COVESA Central Data Service Playground (CDSP)](#using-apache-iotdb-or-covesa-central-data-service-playground).

 3. Run the dbcfeeder.py